-Test takers listen twice to two monologues and complete a text or notes for each using the information heard.
-There are ten gaps to complete; five per recording.
+Test takers listen twice to two recordings, either a monologue or dialogue, and complete a text or notes for each using the information heard.
+There are ten gaps to complete; five per task.

-Objective Stimulus To assess ability to extract specific information from spoken texts One speaker giving information which requires accurate listening and transcription (e.g., addresses, telephone numbers and names)
+Objective Stimulus To assess ability to extract specific information from spoken texts One or two speakers, giving or exchanging information which requires accurate listening and transcription (e.g., addresses and telephone numbers) Including the following: - conversations - public announcements - recorded messages